thiery-lab/data-assimilation/README.md

 ## Dependencies

-Intended for use with Python 3.6.
+Intended for use with Python 3.6+.
 Environment with all dependencies can be set up using [conda](https://conda.io/miniconda.html) with

     conda env create -f environment.yml

 Alternatively conda or [pip](https://pip.pypa.io/en/stable/) can be used to manually create a Python 3 environment.
-The minimal requirements for using the inference methods and model classes implemented in the `dapy` package are [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/).
+The minimal requirements for using the inference methods and model classes implemented in the `dapy` package are [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [PyFFTW](http://pyfftw.readthedocs.io/en/latest/) (for efficient FFT computations in models using spectral expansions) and [tqdm](https://github.com/tqdm) (for displaying progress bars during filtering).
 To install in a conda environment run

     conda install numpy scipy
+    conda install -c conda-forge pyfftw tqdm

 or using pip

-    pip install numpy scipy
+    pip install numpy scipy pyfftw tqdm

-If available, the more efficient and parallelisable FFT implementations in [PyFFTW](http://pyfftw.readthedocs.io/en/latest/) will be used in some of the partial differential equation model integrators.
-PyFFTW can be installed with `conda install -c conda-forge pot` or using `pip install pyfftw`.

 The ensemble transport particle filter inference methods require solving optimal transport problems.
 A C++ extension module (written in Cython) wrapping a network simplex linear programming based exact solver is included in the `dapy.ot` sub-package.
 Alternatively if available, solvers from the [Python Optimal Transport](http://pot.readthedocs.io/en/stable/) library can be used.
 To install in the current environment run `conda install -c conda-forge pot` or `pip install POT`.